fkooman/php-secookie/README.md

 Note that the values here are stored _inside_ the session, and not sent to the browser!

-The following configuration options are supported, in addition to the ones already mentioned in the Cookie section:
+The following configuration options are supported:

 * `DomainBinding`: `string`|`null` (default: `null`), see "Session Binding"
 * `PathBinding`: `string`|`null` (default: `null`), see "Session Binding"